 2. Plan the study session in advance.
 How many breaks will they take?
-What method are they going to use to revise?
+What method are they going to use for passing the EA exam?
 Where are they going to work?
 What are they going to work on and in which order?

 3. What is going to motivate your child to work?
 Is it going to be something tangible?